Young Social Democrats Federation: History

 Young Social Democrats Federation was established in 2003.
 It was made of two others left youth organisations - Young Left Alliance and Young Democratic Left Association.
 In 2006 they signed agreement with other left youth organisations in Poland.
 In 2014 and 2018 they joined SLD Lewica Razem election committee and presented their candidates in local votings.

 Program

 Organisation is focused on social democracy, social equality and justice, and green politics.
 Young Social Democrats Federation opposes fascism, xenophobia, intolerance and breaking human rights.
-The organisation supports proeuropean and anti-clericalism politics.
+The organisation supports pro-European and anti-clericalism politics.